 - Settling filing fees.

 - Obtaining a certificate of registration.

 Please visit this page for more information on the Philippines company incorporation process.

-Refer to embedded PDF file to view an example of a Philippines OPC invoice.
+Refer to embedded PDF file to view an example of a Philippines TPC invoice.